Woodgate delivers verdict on Derby County ahead of Boro's trip to Pride Park

-Middlesbrough boss Jonathan Woodgate delivers verdict on Derby County ahead of Pride Park trip
+Middlesbrough boss Jonathan Woodgate delivers Derby County verdict ahead of Pride Park meeting

 Middlesbrough boss Jonathan Woodgate took inspiration from Derby County last season and still believes the Rams have a strong squad despite the departure of manager Frank Lampard.